Siouxland Forecast: Mar. 28, 2020

 Tonight will get chilly as we fall to a low of 34 by tomorrow morning with rain lingering into the overnight hours and winds sticking around.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when we will see more rain throughout this coming week.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we will see more rain throughout this coming week.